HOW DO I AUDITION?

 WHAT FORM DOES THE AUDITION TAKE?

-Our auditions take the form of an all-day workshop in three stages: Singing, then Movement/dance, finishing with an Acting/character workshop.
+Our auditions take the form of a workshop in three stages: Singing, then Movement/dance, finishing with an Acting/character workshop.
 You will audition in groups for the SLYT Production team as well as guest panelists from the West End.

 The audition is designed to be challenging and fun, in a very encouraging and supportive environment!